Mental Health & Wellbeing

 • Get help from 111 online or call NHS 111 and select the mental health option. (also known as the Sussex Mental Healthline) or the Samaritans on 116 123 (both available 24/7)

-• Visit a Staying Well service (out-of-hours mental health crisis support service for people aged 18+ available in Crawley and Worthing.
+• Visit a Staying Well Service centre.
+Provides out-of-hours walk-in service for mental health crisis support for people aged 18+ available in Crawley and Worthing.

 • Text the word SUSSEX to 85258 (24/7 mental health text-messaging support service).